2009 Audi RS6September 15, 2019

 Indicative of the low distance the car has travelled, inside the spartan cockpit the hand stitched leather trim still wears the factory matte finish from the steering wheel to the carbon backed seats, door-cards and transmission tunnel, the quilted liners fitted to the internal firewall, inner roof panels and beneath the bonnet are in pristine condition, so too are the flashes of carbon and the general feeling inside is totally fresh and envelopingly driver centric.

 All original, the exterior presents in the same fastidiously-kept condition.
-The paintwork still carries a glass like depth of finish, the panel gaps have the typical Germanic precision fit you would expect and original parts like the Red/Blue crested centre locks for the Carrera GT alloys, ceramic composite (PCCB) brakes, Bi-xenon headlights and even the distinct jet engine exhaust tips and rear reflectors are all still present.
-All hallmarks we look for in a Bluechip sportsclassic.
+The paintwork still carries a glass like depth of finish, the panel gaps have the typical Germanic pragmatic fit you would expect and original parts like the Red/Blue crested centre locks for the Carrera GT alloys, ceramic composite (PCCB) brakes, Bi-xenon headlights and even the distinct jet engine exhaust tips and rear reflectors are all still present.
+All hallmarks of a collectable, original car.

 Accompanying the car are the original manuals bound within the leather wallet, both original Carrera GT keys, the factory stamped centre-lock removal socket, as well as the un-opened and original luggage and Porsche embossed removable roof cases.

-Porsche’s answer to the Ferrari Enzo; after a romp in the GT, whatever you drive next will feel like an ocean liner carrying a full payload and powered by a 2,300 ton diesel engine.
+Porsche’s answer to the Ferrari Enzo; after a romp in the GT, whatever you drive next will feel like an ocean liner carrying a full payload.

-Able to accelerate from 0-100 km/h in less than four seconds on its way to a white knuckle inducing top speed of 334 km/h, all to the sound track of an F1 engineered engine wail, there really is nothing else like the Carrera GT.
-Period.
+Able to accelerate from 0-100 km/h in less than four seconds on its way to a white knuckle inducing top speed of 334 km/h, all to the sound track of an oldworld F1 engine wail, there really is nothing else like the Carrera GT.